-FVRL is working to build a new home for Woodland Community Library that will provide more materials, resources, internet and computer access, and additional space for meetings, study, programs and workshops.
+FVRL is working to build a new home for Woodland Community Library that will provide more materials, resources, ADA accessibility, internet and computer access, and additional space for meetings, study, programs and workshops.

 Project fact sheet—updated 9/2017 (PDF)

 Progress and next steps:

 - We have land!
 On May 19, 2017, FVRL closed on property at the corner of Goerig Street and Lakeshore Drive near downtown Woodland (see map).
 Press release (PDF)

 - Fees lowered!
 Many Woodland residents (those in Cowlitz County outside the city limits) live outside of FVRL district boundaries and must pay a fee to get a library card.
 In May, FVRL changed the formula used to charge non-resident fees, allowing individuals to purchase a library card at lower cost.
 The library is also offering free 3-item library cards for minors so that all children and students, in district or not, have access to library resources.

 - Working with the public and community partners to map out the community’s needs in a new library

 - Developing a full budget for the project

 - Establishing a plan for fundraising with the FVRL Foundation and the Friends of Woodland Community Library